Dental X-Rays in Buffalo, NY

 How Do You Benefit from Cone Beam CT?

 CBCT is an incredible technological advancement that gives our dentists a powerful diagnostic tool.
-With a single scan, your dentist is able to get a much more precise picture of your oral health and teeth structure.
-The 3D imaging allows the dentist to better see any potential problems and better create a treatment plan for you.
+With a single scan, your dentist can get a much more precise picture of your oral health and tooth structure.
+3D imaging allows the dentist to better see potential problems and create a treatment plan for you.

-Dental x-rays and CBCTs used in dental offices emit small doses of radiation, but our office takes every precaution to reduce your risk of increased exposure.
-Dental x-rays are only taken when they are diagnostically necessary.
-You will have a lead full-body apron in place before any x-ray procedure to minimize exposure.
+Dental X-rays and CBCTs used in dental offices emit small doses of radiation, but our office takes every precaution to reduce your risk of increased exposure.
+Dental X-rays are only taken when they are diagnostically necessary.
+To minimize exposure, you will have a lead full-body apron in place before any X-ray procedure.

 How Often Should You Have Dental X-rays?

-Traditional dental x-rays are typically preformed at an initial dental visit.
-Depending on your oral health and dental needs, additional dental x-rays may be necessary as treatment plans progress.
+Traditional dental x-rays are typically performed at an initial dental visit.
+Depending on your oral health and dental needs, additional dental X-rays may be necessary as treatment plans progress.

-Children and teens with a history of cavities or those that are experiencing tooth development abnormalities may require additional dental x-rays as often as every six months in order to evaluate oral health and track development.
-Adults with extensive fillings or dental restorations may need dental x-rays more often to look for decay beneath previous work.
+Children and teens with a history of cavities or those experiencing tooth development abnormalities may require additional dental X-rays as often as every six months to evaluate oral health and track development.
+Adults with extensive fillings or dental restorations may need X-rays more often to look for decay beneath previous work.

-If you have underlying medical conditions, such as Sjogren’s, or take medications that can cause dry mouth, your dentist may request more frequent x-rays in order to better monitor for signs of decay.
-Because saliva helps regulate the pH in the mouth, dry mouth reduces the pH, causing minerals to break down in the teeth and allow for increasing decay.
+If you have underlying medical conditions, such as Sjogren’s, or take medications that can cause dry mouth, your dentist may request more frequent X-rays to better monitor for signs of decay.
+Because saliva helps regulate the pH in the mouth, dry mouth reduces the pH, causing minerals to break down in the teeth and allowing for increasing decay.

 If you have any questions about your x-rays, why they are necessary, or how they are being used in your treatment plan, give our office a call today or ask your dentist at your next scheduled appointment.